thienclaa/congenial-octo-memory/Projects.md

   - Data Exploratory: The questions were most pertinent to the organization when deciding where to focus potential volunteer efforts.
 For example, identifying a project type that is chronically underperforming or under matched compared to other project types could signify a need to broaden the pool of volunteer talent in that area.
     - Which project types produce the best outcomes in the survey data?
     - Which project types perform better on the platform?
-Match rate, days to match, # of inquiries received etc.
+Match rate, days to match, number of inquiries received.
     - Which project types take the longest to complete?
     - Which project types take the shortest to complete?